metacall/core/docs/README.md

 ### 5.8 Threading Model

 The threading model is still experimental.
 We are discovering the best ways of designing and implementing it, so it may vary over time.
-In another hand, at the moment of writing (check the commit history), there are some concerns that are already known and parts of the design that we have achieved thanks to NodeJS event loop nature.
+At the moment of writing (check the commit history), there are some concerns that are already known and parts of the design already achieved thanks to the NodeJS event loop nature.

 The Node Loader is designed in a way in which the V8 instance is created in a new thread, and from there the event loop "blocks" that thread until the execution.
 Recent versions of N-API (since NodeJS 14.x) allow you to have control and reimplement your own event loop thanks to the new embedder API.
 But when this project started and NodeJS loader was implemented, only NodeJS 8.x exist.
 So the only option (without reimplementing part of NodeJS, because it goes against one design decisions of the project) was to use `node::Start`, a call that blocks your thread while executing the event loop.
 This also produces a lot of problems, because of lack of control over NodeJS, but they are not directly related to the thread model.